To inquire about a painting or a commission, please contact: firstname.lastname@example.org

 Laurie contributes a portion of the proceeds of her art sales to wildlife and nature organizations such as The Nature Conservancy, Sarvey Wildlife Care Center, and Artists for Conservation.

-- Artists for Conservation shows: Vancouver BC, and St. Petersburg, FL
+- Artists for Conservation show at the James Museum, St. Petersburg, FL 2021

 - Ironwood Gallery, Arizona-Sonora Desert Art Museum

 - Sedona Arts Festival, AZ

 - San Fernando Valley Arts and Cultural Center juried ehibit online 2022

 - Glendale Arts Council (AZ) Juried Show (Patron Purchase Award 2007)

 - Call of the Wild online juried show, San Fernando Valley Arts & Cultural Center 2022

 - Sedona Arts Center – various juried shows (2nd Place Professional 2007)

 - Tsuga Fine Arts miniature shows, Bothell, WA